Journey along the ancient Silk Road

 Silk Road journey: Zhangye – Danxia Geopark und the biggest reclining Buddha in China

-A trip to Zhangye in Gansu Province in northwestern China is a highlight of this journey along the Silk Road, both scenically and culturally.
+A trip to Zhangye in Gansu Province in northwestern China is a highlight of your journey along the Silk Road, both scenically and culturally.

 The founding of Zhangye dates back to the Han Dynasty in the 2nd century when a military outpost was established here.
 Zhangye owes its importance as a trading post on the Silk Road primarily to its location: the city is located on the so-called Hexi Corridor.
 The Hexi Corridor was the only possible passage from China to the west between the massive Qilian Mountains in the south and the unforgiving desert landscape in the north.